 Buying from an Authorized Reseller is the only way to ensure you get a VN/A or KH/A model with a valid local warranty.

-- Cactus: A highly-rated Apple Authorized Service Provider located in Olympia City (Phnom Penh).
+- Cactus: A highly-rated Apple Authorized Service Provider located in Olympia City.
 They are the go-to for certified repairs and troubleshooting using genuine Apple parts.

-- Sok Ly & Bayon: Long-standing authorized dealers located near Central Market and Sihanouk Blvd that offer official Apple products with local warranty support.
+- Sok Ly & Bayon: Long-standing authorized dealers located near Central Market that offer official Apple products with local warranty support.

-To ensure a smooth purchase and protect your investment, keep these local requirements in mind:
+To ensure a smooth purchase and protect your investment:

 - Proof of Purchase: Always keep your original tax invoice/receipt.
-Authorized service centers like iOne or Cactus will require this to verify your 1-year limited warranty.
+Authorized service centers will require this to verify your 1-year limited warranty.

 - iCloud Readiness: Before upgrading, ensure you have your Apple ID and password ready.
-Local shops often offer “Free Setup Assistance” to transfer your data from an old Android or iPhone.
+Local shops like iOne often offer “Free Setup Assistance” to transfer your data.

-- Consider AppleCare+: Since screen repairs for Pro models in Cambodia can cost over $300, many local buyers now opt for AppleCare+ at the time of purchase to cover accidental damage (drops and spills).
+- AppleCare+: Since screen repairs for 2026 Pro models can cost over $350 in Cambodia, many local buyers now opt for AppleCare+ at the time of purchase.

 Conclusion: A Turning Point for Mobile